All The Things you Probably Won't be Told about The Yorkshire Terrier!

 If you keep a small spray bottle with a light mixture of conditioner and water it will help with daily grooming and break less of the hair off while grooming.

-As Yorkshire Terriers of today are usually inside dogs having a clean dog makes for a much more pleasant household.
+As these pups of today are usually inside dogs.
+Having a clean dog makes for a much more pleasant household.

-In choosing from Yorkie Puppies you have chosen a breed known for his coat.
+In choosing from these little puppies you have chosen a breed known for his coat.

 This means more upkeep than a slick coated dog, but doesn't have to be impossible.